 p.
 Membership of The DPS and use of either the custodial or insured schemes cannot be taken as credibility of the Agent.

 q.
 Once a Protection Fee has been paid, no refunds will be provided for any reason.

 r.
 Once paid to the DPS all disputed Deposits will be held in a designated bank account which we maintain for all parties using the Insured Scheme.

 a.
-The DPS may determine in its absolute discretion whether a Party is permitted to use the Insured Scheme.
+The DPS may determine in its absolute discretion whether a Party is permitted to become a member of the Insured Scheme and / or to register any Deposit (including any additional Deposits) within the Scheme.

 These Insured Scheme Terms and Conditions are governed by and shall be construed in accordance with the laws of England and Wales.
 In the event of a dispute the English courts shall have jurisdiction.

 Annex – Documents Required to Complete Landlord Registration

 Landlords and Organisations

 1. An original or certified copy of the Tenancy Agreement relating to the initial Tenancy proposed for protection; AND

 2. An original or certified copy of any ONE of the following items in relation to the Landlord’s* address: